sam-iv/SortWaveFX/readme.md

 # SortWaveFX

 A fairly simple and interactive application for visualising various sorting algorithms, built using JavaFX.

+**Note:** This a reboot of and older project, currently being reengineered from scratch to improve its design and architecture by employing better design practices.
+The code in the [**main**](https://github.com/sam-iv/SortWaveFX/) branch represents my first attempt at this project.
+This branch is currently under active development.

 ## Getting Started